 This expansion of agriculture and urbanization of the watershed has caused increased sediment yield and changes in streamflow hydrograph.
-Use changes and land use is generating higher peak flows, which accelerates the erosion of water body receivers.
+Use change and land use is generating higher peak flows, which accelerates the erosion of water bodies receiver.
 The consequence of these changes is alterations in the concentrations of bottom sediments transported by water flow.
-In Figure 5, it is possible to observe the increase of flow and sediment concentrations in different years.
-This alteration is linked by the hydrology alterations due the urbanization process and soil use and generates more energy to transport a greater load of sediments.
+In Figure 3, it is possible to observe the increase of sediment concentrations in different years.